🕓 11 min✏️ Published on

 Hey there my dear friends,

 it is really hard to write these newsletters regularly.
 I want to write about things that pass through my mind, like the stream of consciousness that is always there, producing interesting and often novel thoughts and ideas, connecting knowledge.
 But then sometimes this type of writing feels too jumpy and disconnected to be published.
-It is not quite good enough to be sent out to you and that frustrates me.
+It is not quite good enough to be sent out to you, and that often frustrates me.

 Notes on Minimalism

-But the collection of items on my desk in Pai shows me that this is stupid, and the same is true for the books on my bookshelf at home.
 Collections of things make me happy.
-And this pattern repeats even more so in the digital realm: The project of collecting beauty and then the giant collection of links in the needlestack and the collection of quotes or something like the diatoms blogpost.
-All of these are collections of things and I think it is fair to say that I am a collector of sorts.
-And that this act of collecting things, of curating, makes me deeply happy.
+And this pattern repeats even more so in the digital realm: The ongoing project of collecting beauty and then the giant collection of links in the needlestack and the collection of quotes or something like the diatoms blogpost.
+All of these are collections of things, and I think it is fair to say that I am a collector.

-The point is that, if I find something beautiful in the real world and it positively enhances my life then I shouldn't try to get rid of it just because I am adhering to a philosophy of minimalism.
+If I find something beautiful in the real world and it positively enhances my life, then I shouldn't try to get rid of it just because I am adhering to a philosophy of minimalism.
 Sure, there is a pureness to minimalism, an aesthetic quality of not needing anything but the bare essentials.
 But that is also a form of virtue signaling.
-And it is a sort of lie—something that is not entirely true to who I am—because fundamentally I am happier when I own beautiful things.
-Because I like knick knacks, and flowers, and stones and gems and all that, even if they aren't immediately useful... and pretending that I don't need this, that I don't care, is wrong.
-Because as a kid I was swimming in a mountain of these shiny, beautiful things, drawing excitement and wonder from them.
-They made me happy, day in, day out and then I somehow lost that, locked it away.
+And it is a lie, or at the very least, something that is not entirely true.
+It is not true to who I am.

-I don't remember exactly when "I" decided that "no, less stuff is always better".
-I am not quite sure where this idea came from either and who implanted this in my head originally, but it is something that I am starting to unlearn because that seems more healthy and aligned to me.
+As a kid, I was swimming in a mountain of these shiny, beautiful things, drawing excitement and wonder from them.
+They made me happy, day in, day out, and then I somehow lost that, locked it away.
+I don't remember exactly when "I" decided that "less stuff is always better".
+I am not quite sure where this idea came from and who implanted this in my head originally, but it is something that I am starting to unlearn because that seems healthier and more aligned with who I am.

-There is nuance in an idea like minimalism and it shouldn't be applied to everything, all the time.
+There is nuance in an idea like minimalism, and it shouldn't be applied to everything, all the time.

 Some stuff should be kept.

-Losing some things, gaining new ones, sometimes having more, sometimes less things in my life seems natural.
-I think the problem comes when people never declutter and just accumulate stuff until they suffocate in it, when their things are taking over their life and become a source of stress instead of a source of happiness and joy.
-There is also something to be said of Quality (in the Robert Pirsig sense of the word) here.
-Some stuff is just better than other stuff because it makes us more happy.
-This favorite tea set of yours, this particular book, this fossil you found as a kid.
-Although the Zen monks might disagree on this point of difference in quality.
+Losing some things, gaining new ones, sometimes having more, sometimes fewer things in my life seems natural somehow.
+I think the problem comes when people never declutter and just accumulate stuff until they suffocate in it, never discarding things that don't make them happy anymore.
+When their things take over their life and become a source of stress rather than a source of happiness and joy.

 When Banzan was walking through a market he overheard a conversation between a butcher and his customer.
 "Give me the best piece of meat you have," said the customer.
 "Everything in my shop is the best," replied the butcher.
 "You cannot find here any piece of meat that is not the best."
 At these words Banzan became enlightened.

-Finally, I think that if you can leave your stuff behind, sell it, give it away, or just throw it away and that doesn't hurt you, then you are still a minimalist, even if you own a lot of things at that very moment.
+Finally, I think that if you can leave your stuff behind, sell it, give it away, or just throw it away, and that doesn't hurt you, then you are still a minimalist, even if you own a lot of things at that very moment.

 Some content I have stumbled across in the last two weeks: